chloealbright/DevHiveMind/Architecture/Clean Code.md

 - Keep it simple stupid.
 Simpler is always better.
 Reduce complexity as much as possible.
 - Boy scout rule.
 Leave the campground cleaner than you found it.
 - Always find root cause.
 Always look for the root cause of a problem.
+- Never merge your code or create a pull request with errors or warnings in the terminal from Eslint or otherwise.
+- Your text editor should honor .editorconfig files.
+Our editor config sets the editor to match Prettier and Eslint rules where possible.
+Tabs, for example, will be two spaces.
+This is a common JavaScript development standard.

 ## Design rules
 - Keep configurable data at high levels.